Hitoshi Morishita (footballer, born 1967): Playing career

 Morishita was born in Hamamatsu on December 9, 1967.
 After dropping out of Kokushikan University, he joined Tosu Futures which started in 1987.
 In 1996, he retired.

 Coaching career

 Morishita worked with youth formations of Consadole Sapporo and Júbilo Iwata before entering in the staff of Avispa Fukuoka.
-He coaches Zweigen Kanazawa since 2012 and he won the first edition of J3 League in 2014, conquering the promotion to J2 League.
+He coached Zweigen Kanazawa beginning in 2012 and he won the first edition of J3 League in 2014, conquering the promotion to the J2 League.
 In 2018, he signed with J3 League club Giravanz Kitakyushu.
-However he was sacked for poor results in June 2018 when the club was at the bottom place of 22 clubs.
+However, he was sacked for poor results in June 2018 when the club was in last place among 22 clubs.

+Death

+Morishita died on June 25, 2025, at the age of 57.